📝 Inventory management & stock control · ⏱️ 2 min read

 Calculating your inventory optimization

-To see how much you save, calculate your inventory value before and after optimization:
+To measure your savings, calculate inventory value before and after optimization:

 Current inventory value = Number of ingredients × Average value per ingredient × Average inventory in days